 In the face of the coronavirus outbreak, Amsterdam University College continues to provide students with the best possible (digital) learning environment to ensure that current students can continue their education.

 The measures taken by the Dutch government to limit the further spreading of the coronavirus have had an impact for both students and staff.
-Although in-person teaching is not possible, AUC staff have been working hard in order to ensure that current students can continue their education online.
-Our admissions staff will be staying in close contact with the next generation of AUC students so that their applications can continue to be processed and that they can look forward to starting at AUC with their well-being and academic development as a priority.
+AUC staff members have been working hard in order to ensure that current students could continue their education online and that the next generation of AUC students can look forward to starting at AUC without a delay.

 Below you can find a brief overview of the measures being taken at AUC and where to find more information and updates.